h55nick/readmes/README.md

 ## Schedule

 I am usually in the office between 10am and 6pm.
 I am often in the office earlier or later, but with some exceptions these tend to be the hours you can count on finding me.
-I do usually work from home once a week and I often will head home around 6.

-As for your schedule: do what works for you, but use good judgment.
+As for your schedule: do what works for you, and use good judgment.
 I expect a couple hours of overlap at somepoint during the day so that we can work on the above missions but around the edges, you have complete flexibility on the assumption that you are doing it in good faith.
 I don't need to know you have a doctors appointment at 5pm or you want to have a nice breakfast with your kid until 10.
-Both are encouraged, I trust that you can balance your priorities.
+Both are encouraged and I trust that you can balance your priorities.

 ## One-on-ones